-The project at hand, which is described in the project scope, is to design the components of a mechanical system that will raise and lower the roof of a simulator.
+The project at hand, which is described in the project scope, was to design the components of a mechanical system that can raise and lower the roof of the extension section of the simulator.
 The roof weighs 500 pounds and is hinged on one end.
-The roof is approximately 8 feet by 24 feet.
-Once the roof is in the horizontal direction, it is approximately 15 feet off of the ground.
-The following concepts are our proposals on how to solve this design problem.
-Table 5-1, which is located in Section 5.3, is our design matrix and it shows how our group graded the following nine concepts.
+The roof measures approximately 24 feet wide by 8 feet tall.
+Once the roof is in the horizontal position, it is approximately 15 feet off of the ground.
+The following concepts were our proposals as to how to solve this design problem.
+Table 5-1 is our design matrix and it shows how our group graded our nine concepts (which are described in Appendix E).
 Each concept includes a detailed description, force analysis, pros and cons, and how it was graded for each category in the design matrix.
 The matrix categories are as follows (in order of importance): personnel required, safety, cost, ease of setup, and reliability.

 Each category will be ranked from 1 to 5 with 1 being the worst possible situation and 5 being the best.
 For the category of personnel required a score of 5 will be given for designs that only require 1 to 2 people, a score of 4 for 3 people, 3 for 4 people, 2 for 5 people, and 1 for designs that require 6 people or more.
 The category of cost was ranked in the following manner: 5: \$0-\$500, 4: \$500-\$1000, 3: \$1500-\$2000, 2: \$2000-\$4000, and 1: \$4000 or more.
 For reliability, no maintenance got a score of 5, yearly maintenance got a score of 4, monthly maintenance got a score of 3, weekly maintenance got a score of 2, and daily maintenance got a score of 1.
-The category of safety was scored a little differently.
+The category of safety was scored differently.
 The following five statement were used to score each design: 1) Safe for teardown, 2) Meets all worker lift requirements, 3) OSHA approved (meets all standards), 4) No environmental hazards, and 5) No additional safety requirements are needed.
 If a design passed all of these, it would receive a score of 5.
-If it only passed 4 of these, it would receive a score of 4, etc. Finally, the setup score was based on how long the setup of the device and the lifting of the roof would take and whether or not extra tools would be required: 5: 20 minutes or less with no extra tools, 4: 20 minutes or less with the use of extra tools, 3: 30 minutes with or without tools, 2: 45 minutes with or without tools, and 1: 1 hour or more with or without tools.
+If it only passed 4 of these, it would receive a score of 4, and so forth.
+Finally, the setup score was based on how long the setup of the device and the lifting of the roof would take and whether or not extra tools would be required: 5: 20 minutes or less with no extra tools, 4: 20 minutes or less with the use of extra tools, 3: 30 minutes with or without tools, 2: 45 minutes with or without tools, and 1: 1 hour or more with or without tools.

-5.2 Design Concepts
+5.2 Decision Matrix